By Bill Clutter An excerpt of his book COAL TAR: How Corrupt Politics and Corporate Greed Are Killing US with Cancer

 Dad would tell us the story of witnessing how political corruption worked.
 He was playing poker one night with railroad executives.
 A Decatur state legislator joined their card game.
 The politician was there to collect an envelope full of cash, a campaign contribution.
 This was before campaign finance laws required strict reporting requirements and limitations on how much individuals and corporations could contribute to politicians.

-Years later, in 1987, I would become an elected official sitting as the youngest member of a new city council in Springfield, Illinois, hometown of Abraham Lincoln.
-More children would die needlessly at railroad crossings, as I had to deal with unsafe rail crossings as a member of the city council.
+Years later, in 1987, I was elected Ward 1 Alderman, becoming the youngest member of a new city council in Springfield, Illinois, hometown of Abraham Lincoln.
+More children would die needlessly at railroad crossings, so now I had to deal with the issue of unsafe rail crossings as a member of the city council.

 The December 1987 swearing in ceremony of Springfield’s first Aldermanic government since the 1908 Race Riot.
 Left to right is Chuck Redpath, Phil Burnett, Frank McNeil, Bill Clutter and Jack Andrew.

-I spent the next 14 years working as Mike Metnick’s investigator and it was he who agreed to represent the families whose children were crippled and killed by a rare cancer called neuroblastoma.
+I spent the next 14 years working as Mike Metnick’s investigator.
+It was Metnick who filed the lawsuit against the utility company that crippled and killed the children of Taylorville, Illinois.

-In 1962, during John Kennedy’s administration, Rachel Carson, a scientist whose book, Silent Spring, described how the pesticide dichlorodiphenyltrichloroethane, commonly known as DDT, was killing songbirds in Central Illinois in mass numbers.
-DDT threatened the very symbol of our Democracy--the American Bald Eagle--which was on the brink of extinction from the pesticide farmers were applying to their fields.
+In 1962, Rachel Carson, a scientist, released her book Silent Spring, described how the pesticide dichlorodiphenyltrichloroethane, commonly known as DDT, was killing songbirds in Central Illinois in mass numbers.
+DDT threatened the very symbol of our democracy--the American bald eagle--which was on the brink of extinction from the pesticide farmers were applying to their fields.

 As World War II ended in 1945, DDT was marketed for sale in the United States by chemical companies as an agricultural and household insecticide.
 Photos of children being hosed with DDT are among the most chilling images from the late 1940s and early 1950s.
-Chemical farming drastically increased crop yields by eradicating insects.
-But a new epidemic was emerging in populations of people who were being exposed to DDT—cancer.
+Chemical farming had drastically increased crop yields by eradicating insects, but came at deadly cost to the environment.
+And a new epidemic was emerging in populations of people who were being exposed to DDT—cancer.

-By the time I was a boy growing up in the 1960s, the Eastern Bluebird had all but vanished from Central Illinois.
-My father remembered that, when he was a child, the bluebirds colored the meadows and sang the most beautiful love songs each spring.
-The disappearance of songbirds coincided with the application of DDT and with corporate farming that bulldozed the line of Osage Orange trees that was their habitat.
+By the time I was a boy growing up in the 1960s, the eastern bluebird had all but vanished from central Illinois.
+My father told us when he was a child, bluebirds colored the meadows and sang the most beautiful love songs each spring.
+Their disappearance, along with other songbirds, coincided with the application of DDT and with corporate farming that bulldozed the rows of Osage orange trees that was their habitat.